Stock Analysis · Ford Motor Company (F)

 Overview

-- Financial services (vehicle and dealer financing, leasing, and related items)
+- Financial services such as retail financing and leasing, dealer financing, and related fees/interest income

 Key Figures